 Artificial intelligence is poised to play a critical role in predictive analytics for insurance companies.
 Besides, the use of machine learning models continuously increases the accuracy of predictive analytics applications as more data is fed.
 Most importantly, the AI-driven approach paves the way for improved risk modeling and mitigation by analyzing large and complex data sets.
 The analysis not only includes historical data but also real-time and behavioral data from various sources.

 VISoF, Binary Semantics’ Insurtech platform, combines AI and predictive data analytics to empower insurance providers in designing hyper-personalized products and services.
-This includes features like tailored product recommendations based on customer behavior and sentiment analysis, which are integral to VISoF’s offerings.
+This includes features like tailored product recommendations based on customer behavior analytics and sentiment analysis, which are integral to VISoF’s offerings.

 For instance, instead of calculating premiums solely based on past driving records, future predictive models will incorporate real-time data from telematics devices.
 (Telematics are mainly used to monitor drivers’ behavior i.e. speed, braking patterns, fuel consumption, etc.) This data can be fed into machine learning models to provide hyper-personalized pricing based on real behavior rather than static demographic factors.